aa29zzjj/Project3/README.md

 Data validation (of user input) is very important but we are not doing that here.

-Any code from external sources, e.g., stack overflow, **must be clearly cited with a URL**.
+Any code from external sources, e.g., stack overflow or a large language model, **must be clearly cited with a URL or, in the case of an LLM, a comment saying what tool it is that you are using**.

+You are not allowed to use a Large Language Model on Task 0 or Task 2 but may use one on Task 1.

+Note that if you do use code from an external source or an LLM, you are still responsible for that code.
+That is, you may be asked questions about the code on exams.
+You will not have access to stack overflow or an LLM on exams.

 In Task 2, there is no programming.
 You will work with an Algorand wallet and learn how to transfer funds (Algos) from one account to another.
 You will learn how to examine account values and transactions on Algorand's testnet blockchain.
 Algorand's REST API will be accessed with HTTP requests.
 To demonstrate that you have completed your work, you will submit screenshots on your single pdf.